Happy New Year!

 - If one wishes to work in any of the other branches; they can simply do so for 12 days, every month.
 They have branches all over Mumbai, Bangalore, Delhi, Gurgaon, Hyderabad, Noida, Navi-Mumbai and Goa.

 - Every Hub(branch) of 91Springboard has community managers, who take care of building up the community and helping individuals and start-ups to connect with each other.
-The community and the community managers are very helpful in addressing business requests and requirements as well.
+The community managers help to address business requests and requirements as well.

 - Currently, they offer 10 hours of meeting rooms (can be booked directly through their community website) for a dedicated desk.